dag-andersen/Rust-Memory-Map/ITU-stuff/Report.md

 The immediate thought would be that the tree would benefit from this, since the nodes closer to the root would be read much more often than the rest of the tree, meaning that the data stored in the upper nodes can be retrieved from the cache.

-It is difficult to isolate the cache-miss counting to the searchign only.
-This means the 3 results include generating the searh input, searchin in table/tree, and looking it up in the payload_table.
+It is difficult to isolate the cache-miss counting to the searching only.
+This means the 3 results include generating the search input, searching in table/tree, and looking it up in the payload_table.
 This means that generating and looking in payloads_table should be stable for all 3 tests,

 The tress always hit around 30% cache-miss. the table vary from 30-60% cache miss, depending on if the compiler made optimizations and on higher